Monoidal categories, representation gap and cryptography: Planar monoids

 \begin{proof} This is just the combination of the previous lemmas.
-Note hereby that the diagrammatic antiinvolution ${\placeholder}^{\ast}$ implies that the monoids $\tlmon$ and $\tltru{k}$ are left-rounded if and only if they are right-rounded. \end{proof}
+Note hereby that the diagrammatic antiinvolution ${\placeholder}^{\ast}$ implies that the monoids $\tlmon$ and $\tltru{k}$ are left-connected if and only if they are right-connected. \end{proof}

 Let $\xmon$ be either $\tlmon$ or $\tltru{k}$ for $k\geq 3$.

 \begin{Lemma} We have $\HH^{1}(\xmon,\K)\cong 0$ for all $n\in\N$. \end{Lemma}

 \begin{proof} \textit{Case $\xmon=\tlmon$.} A homomorphism $f\colon\tlmon\to\K$ takes each idempotent $e\in\tlmon$ to $0$.
 From the classical generators-relation presentation of $\tlmon$, see \autoref{Eq:TLPresentation}, it is clear that every nonidentity element is a product of idempotents, so we get $\HH^{1}(\tlmon,\K)\cong 0$.